byrage/init/README.md

 # mint-setting-script

-this script is to help you through [ruby](https://www.ruby-lang.org/en/) while initialisation is in progress.
+this script is to help you through [Ruby](https://www.ruby-lang.org/en/) while initialisation is in progress.

-First of all, you need to install ruby.
-Just Run `apt install ruby-full`
+First of all, you need to install Ruby.
+[How to Install Ruby](https://gorails.com/setup/ubuntu/16.04)

 ## initialise